matthiaslein/geigerlog/README.md

 # geigerlog
-Fork of ullix's GeigerLog project on SourceForge
+Fork of ullix's GeigerLog project on SourceForge at https://sourceforge.net/projects/geigerlog/